ROCm/rocMLIR/README.md

 ```

-and to install it so MIOpen can find it
+and to install it so Rock can find it
 ```
-cmake --install . --component librockCompiler --prefix [your MIOpen deps]
+cmake --install . --component librockCompiler --prefix [your Rock deps]
 ```

 ## Standalone usage